 In one of his films, actor Tony Curtis delivered the line, "Yondah lies da castle of my foddah."

 de Gaulle, Madame:

 Madame de Gaulle once made an embarrassing quip by mispronouncing the word 'happiness.'

-"The doctor of the future will give no medicine but will interest his patients in the care of the human frame, in diet, and in the cause and prevention of disease."
+Thomas Edison said that "The doctor of the future will give no medicine but will interest his patients in the care of the human frame, in diet, and in the cause and prevention of disease."

 Albert Einstein once declared compound interest to be "the most powerful force in the universe."

 Albert Einstein predicted that if something eliminated bees from our planet, mankind would soon perish.

 Oracle CEO Larry Ellison delivered an unusual commencement address to the Yale class of 2000.

 Scientist Michael Faraday told England's prime minister the usefulness of his invention was that 'someday you can tax it.'